aidandreyes/WNBA-DPOY-Predictor/README.md

-# WNBA-DPOY-Predictor
+#  Predicting the 2026 WNBA Defensive Player of the Year 🏀⛹️‍♀️🛡️
+## Project Overview
-Machine learning project that predicts the WNBA Defensive Player of the Year using player and team defensive metrics.
-The model analyzes stats like steals, blocks, defensive rating, and minutes played to estimate award probability and rank top defensive performers throughout the season.
+This project builds a machine learning model to predict the 2026 WNBA Defensive Player of the Year (DPOY) using player performance metrics, advanced defensive statistics, and team context from the past five seasons.
+The goal is to identify which players are most likely to receive DPOY recognition by modeling both statistical dominance and defensive impact.

+## Dataset